quinn5moli/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    'useRouteMatch' hooke is used to access a math without rendering the route.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation ensures that our code operates as intended.
+Form validation guarantees that form components are filled out correctly and therefore makes the form controlled.

 1. In 1-2 sentences, define end to end testing.

+    It allows us to debug comprehensively in an attempt to provide a smooth, consistent user experience.
+We can trouble shoot by emulating the expected behavior of our users to ensure that the components are working as intended.

 ## Instructions